TREASURIES-Treasury yields rebound from 2 month lows on mixed economic data

 At the same time, the headline reading of the Producer Price Index was down 0.5% month on month, well below the estimate of a 0.1% rise, following Tuesday's reading of lower consumer prices.
 Producer prices rose 0.5% in September.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 7.6 bps at 4.893%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 10.3 basis points at 4.920%.

 Treasury yields, which move in the opposite direction of prices, plummeted on Tuesday following softer than expected consumer inflation data, pushing the 10-year Treasury yield down by its largest daily amount since March.